-The purpose of the RSP model is to understand the flow of control in the scheduling core of an operating system (i.e., RSP models task management in the sense of [8] but not stack management).
+The purpose of the RSP model is to understand the flow of control in the scheduling core of an operating system (i.e., RSP models task management in the sense of [1] but not stack management).
 RSP abstracts from any state-related aspects such as memory management and protection.
 Figure 1 depicts the flow of control in an RSP system.
 The reactor observes the environment of the system for occurrences of events such as system clock ticks or the arrival of new data.
 Upon the occurrence of an environment event, the reactor may release blocked processes that have previously expressed an interest in the event through some system call.
 The environment of an RSP system is the physical world around the RSP system that is visible through the system's timing and I/O devices.
 We will later extend the reactor to observe the RSP system itself, i.e., the scheduler and the processes.
-Most modern operating systems including many real-time operating systems is so hard to understand.
+Most modern operating systems including many real-time operating systems implicitly do that, which explains why the flow of control in such systems is so hard to understand.
 The environment is an important parameter of an RSP system and needs to be defined carefully.